Ulick Burke, 1st Viscount Galway: Marriage and child

 In 1688 Galway, as he was now, married a daughter of George Lane, 1st Viscount Lanesborough, by his second wife Frances, daughter of Richard Sackville, 5th Earl of Dorset.
 His wife's name is given either as Elizabeth or as Frances.
 Ulick's wife remarried to Henry Fox after his death and died in 1713.

 According to sources, the marriage was either childless, or Ulick and Elizabeth had a daughter who some sources say died in infancy.
 Others identify her as the Elizabeth Burke, that is described by Turtle Bunbury as a "celebrated poetess", who later married Sir Thomas Blake, 7th Baronet of Menlo, son of Sir Walter Blake, 6th Baronet of Menlo and Anne Kirwan.
 They had at least a daughter, Anne, and a son, Sir Ulick Blake, 8th Baronet of Menlo.

 James II in Ireland and the Williamite war

-Galway took mhis seat at the Lords during the Patriot Parliament in 1689.
+Galway took his seat at the Lords during the Patriot Parliament in 1689.
 Following the start of Protestant resistance to the Catholic James II, Galway raised a regiment of foot in Connaught to serve in the Irish Army.
 Viscount Galway served actively during the war, and was killed along with many senior Jacobite officers at the 1691 Battle of Aughrim.

 The Galway title was subsequently made into an earldom and awarded to Henri de Massue, a French Huguenot commander in the Williamite forces.